mgautam98/smartpen/README.md

 There are many edge detection algorithms. i have implemented them from scratch here [mgautam98/Digital-Image-Processor/filters](https://github.com/mgautam98/Digital-Image-Processor/blob/master/src/filters.py).
 For this project I have used opencv python library to do the same.

 ### Canny Edge detection
+Canny Edge Detection is a popular edge detection algorithm.It is a four stage algorithm, where it performs following tasks
+* Noise Reduction
+> To remoe noise we apply 5x5 Gaussian filter
+* Finding Intensity Gradient of the Image
+>  here, we apply sobel filter in both horizontal and vertical direction the enhance the edges.
+* Non-maximum Suppression and
+>There are still some unwanted noise so w remove is using non-max suppression algorithm.
+* Hysteresis Thresholding
+> Here, we dicide which points are edge and which are not.